codeguy/php-the-right-way/_posts/01-04-01-Mac-Setup.md

 [Homebrew PHP] is a repository that contains PHP-related "formulae" for Homebrew, and will let you install PHP.

 At this point, you can install `php53`, `php54`, `php55`, `php56`, `php70` or `php71` using the `brew install` command, and switch between them by modifying your `PATH` variable.
-Alternatively you can use [brew-php-switcher][brew-php-switcher] which will switch automatically for you.
+Alternatively, you can use [brew-php-switcher][brew-php-switcher] which will switch automatically for you.

 ### Install PHP via Macports